 Mike Featherstone

-Revised version of the lecture given at University of International Business and Economics, Beijing, May 2012.
+in Nita Mathur (ed) Consumer Culture, Modernity and Identity.
+New Delhi: Sage, 2014.

 Introduction

 In the wake of the global recession, the emergence of a new cohort of the wealthy, widely dubbed as ‘the super-rich’ has become more prominent.
-Certainly, today’s expanding range of digital communications and transport technologies, coupled with 24-hour financial market trading and an array of offshore financial services provided in tax havens, have enabled a new type of mobile lifestyle for the growing strata of the rich and super-rich – increasingly referred to as ‘high net worth individuals,’ and ‘ultra- high net worth individuals.’
+The expanding range of digital communications and transport technologies, coupled with 24-hour financial market trading and an array of offshore financial services provided in tax havens, have enabled a new type of mobile lifestyle for the growing strata of the rich and super-rich – increasingly referred to as ‘high net worth individuals,’ and ‘ultra- high net worth individuals.’
 Members of this group can be found in a number of locations around the world, moving between prestigious residential areas of global cities, financial centres and exclusive resorts.
 The leading representatives, along with the global billionaires who are found in the World Wealth List, feature prominently in the business and popular press, television and Internet.
 Their work and lifestyle are glamorised and put them in the public imagination in the same category as leading entertainers in music, film and television industries.
 Indeed, their public image is often associated in the media with the celebrity lifestyle (Turner, 2004).
 Some may seek to court publicity as part of their brand strategy, others attain notoriety for their style of business activities, leisure activities, adventures or scandals.
 The expectation is that they will engage in excessive luxury consumption, enjoy travel in the latest forms of transport (cars, yachts, private jets) and reside in homes full of art treasures, designer goods, fashion accessories and the latest gadgets.
 The media have highlighted the rate of growth of their fortunes, and questioned their contribution to national taxation along with the visibility of their luxurious lifestyles at a time of major economic downturn accompanied with increased national and private debt, unemployment and growing inequalities for many ordinary people.
-The super-rich justify their engagement with luxury lifestyle as hard earned reward for , what they describe as extraordinary talent, hard work, risk and initiative.
+The super-rich justify their engagement with luxury lifestyle as hard earned reward for what they see as their extraordinary talent, hard work, risk and initiative.